08-09 Suzuki GSX1300R Hayabusa

 Addresses Hayabusa off-idle glitches, where you need to richen up the "very small throttle opening" or just above that to address "hiccups".

-Check the fueling on your local Low Inertia 4-Gas EC997 eddy-current dyno, adjust the stock ECU for maximum power, set it and take your Teka Fuel Injection Programmer away with you.
+Low Inertia 4-Gas EC997 eddy-current dyno, adjust the stock ECU for maximum power, set it and take your Teka Fuel Injection Programmer away with you.
 That's good for 1-2 True HP over pc on a Hayabusa installation when tested under load on real dyno.

 Works on all street FI Suzuki's till at least 2008.